Tangent categories of algebras over operads: Tangent categories and tangent bundles

+The poset $\NN \times \NN$ has a natural Reedy structure in which the degree of $(n,m)$ is $n+m$ and all morphisms are ascending.
+The category $(\NN \times \NN)_\ast$ then inherits a natural Reedy structure where the degree of $\ast$ is $0$ and the degree of $(n,m)$ is $n+m+1$.
+The ascending maps are those which are either in the image of $\NN \times \NN$ or have $\ast$ as their domain, while the descending maps are those which have $\ast$ as their codomain. \end{cons}

-is homotopy Cartesian (indeed, since $X_{\ast}$ is fibrant this is the same as saying that~\ref{e:square_nn} is homotopy Cartesian when considered as a square in $\M_{X_{\ast}//X_{\ast}}$).
-One may then show that the projection $\T\M \lrar \M$ is both a left and a right Quillen functor and exhibits $\T\M$ as a \textbf{relative model category} over $\M$, in the sense of~\cite{HP}, whose fibers over fibrant objects $A \in \M$ can be identified with the corresponding tangent categories $(\T\M)_A \cong \T_A\M$.
+Given a left proper combinatorial model category $\M$, one now defines $\T\M$ as a certain left Bousfield localization of the Reedy model category $\M^{(\NN \times \NN)_{\ast}}_{\Reedy}$, where a Reedy fibrant object $X \in \M^{(\NN \times \NN)_\ast}$ is fibrant in $\T\M$ if and only if the map $X_{n,m} \lrar X_{\ast}$ is a weak equivalence for every $n \neq m$ and for every $n \geq 0$ the square \eqref{e:diag} is homotopy Cartesian.
+We will refer to the model structure on $\T\M$ as the \textbf{tangent bundle} model structure.
+One may then show that the projection $\T\M \lrar \M$ is both a left and a right Quillen functor and exhibits $\T\M$ as a \textbf{relative model category} over $\M$, in the sense of~\cite{HP}, whose fibers over fibrant objects $A \in \M$ can be identified with the corresponding tangent categories $\T_A\M$.
 Furthermore, the underlying map of $\infty$-categories $\T\M_\infty \lrar \M_{\infty}$ exhibits $\T\M_{\infty}$ as the tangent bundle of $\M_\infty$.